jimrothstein/docs/misc_files/006_history_notes.md

 -	father chopped up apts to make room for steady flow of north-bound black migrants.
 Made him rich.  but ran into racial covenants.
 Sued.
 (He is the new LANDLORD as bldg change owners).
 Very ambiguous to me:  what were racial/economic boundaries?
--	attends public schools; mixed white;
+-	attends public schools; mixed white;  Lorraine is cursed, spit upon, etc for father's suit against covenants.
 -	2 older sisters attend Howard U; `popular` rich young black women; arrive with multiple trunks in toe.
 -	not so, Lorraine; attends U Wisc; scholarship;  contends with